lukas681/Measure-Detector-UI/README.md

 # Measure-Detector-UI

-Contains a Front-End for the Measure Detector developed along an Interdisciplinary Project in cooperation with the LMU and TU in Munich.
+Contains a front-end the Measure Detector developed along an Interdisciplinary Project in cooperation with the LMU and TU in Munich.

 This application was generated using JHipster 7.4.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.4.0](https://www.jhipster.tech/documentation-archive/v7.4.0).